 If you’re looking for places to stay during your east coast holidays, you’ve come to the right spot for information!
 I’ve found some great hotels along the east coast for you to choose from.

-- Kiwengwa Beach Resort truly has everything you could want.
-It has a pristine beach, pools, a spa, tennis courts, and a recreation area for kids.
-They are also able to help you book any activities you would like to try.
+- Kiwengwa Beach Resort truly has everything you want.
+It has one of the best beaches with palm trees, a private plunge pool, a spa, tennis courts, and a recreation area for kids.
+They can also help you book any activities you would like to try.
 A complete 5-star experience!

-- Milele Beach Resort, located in Pingwe, is a little slice of heaven.
-It’s a beautiful hotel with balconies that overlook the beachside pool.
-It also offers a full restaurant and the staff can arrange evening entertainment if you’re traveling in a group.
+- Pongwe Beach Hotel, located in Pongwe, is a little slice of heaven.
+It’s a beautiful hotel with a terrace that overlooks the beautiful garden.
+It also offers a full restaurant, and the staff can arrange evening entertainment if you’re traveling in a group.

-- Ananda Beach House is in Paje Zanzibar.
+- Kisiwa on the Beach is in Paje Zanzibar.
 You can get a bungalow right on the beach and enjoy everything this hotel has to offer.
 You can wake up every morning to the sound of the ocean!

-- Nyumbani Residence – This is the hotel where I stayed and I really enjoyed my experience there!
+- Nyumbani Residence – This is the hotel where I stayed, and I enjoyed my experience there!
 You can find my full, honest review with details below.

-- Kikoi Boutique Hotel has a private beach, pool, and garden, as well as a bar and lounge.
-You can also take advantage of great hiking in the area or rent a bike and go for a ride!
+- Kikoi Boutique Hotel has a private beach with beautiful palm trees, a pool, and a garden, as well as a bar and lounge.
+You can also take advantage of great hiking in the area or rent a bike and ride!

 - Tsunami Village is the perfect spot if you want some peace and quiet.
 You can come here to enjoy the beach without worrying about crowds!
 The on-site restaurant also features a wide range of options!